thomlom/blog/content/blog/setup-eslint-prettier-react/index.md

 - The more your codebase grow, the more it becomes hard to maintain.
 - Developers have different way to code, which can confuse you and slow you down.
 - JavaScript is a language that seems easy to learn at first, but it's not that easy.
 You can fall into common pitfalls.
-The same goes with React.
+The same goes with React (or any other front-end library/framework).
 - Etc.

 That's why nowadays, there are many tools that allow us to write quality code and make sure our apps don't break.
 You may think of testing tools like [Jest](https://jestjs.io/), [React Testing Library](https://testing-library.com/docs/react-testing-library/intro) or [Cypress](https://circleci.com/) at first, but before even writing tests, you can add a first layer of safety in your app with **a linter**.